magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 ### B2B

-Magento 2.4.2 introduces B2B v1.4.0.
+Magento 2.4.2 introduces B2B v1.3.1.
 This release includes support for online payments for purchase orders as well as multiple bug fixes.

-Purchase orders can now be completed using online payment methods.
+**Purchase orders can now be completed using online payment methods**.
 B2B buyers are prompted to select their preferred payment method for each purchase order during the initial checkout (#232).
 After the purchase order has been approved, buyers are prompted to enter payment details to convert the purchase order to a final order.

 To support a complete workflow for accepting online payments, this feature also: